Quantum and classical bounds for two-state overlaps: Overlap bounds for quantum states

-\textit{Quantum bounds.} Let us start by formalising the problem and introducing notation.
+Let us start by formalising the general problem we consider and introducing notation.
+We refer to the \emph{overlap} between two quantum states $\rho_i$ and $\rho_j$ as $r_{ij} = \tr (\rho_i \rho_j)$.
+Unless stated otherwise, in this paper we assume that states are pure, in which case the overlap reduces to

 Let $G$ be an $N$-vertex weighted connected graph.
-Let vertices represent unknown quantum states $\ket{\psi_i}$, with edges representing known two-system overlaps with weights given by $r_{ij}=\left|\braket{\psi_i}{\psi_j}\right|^2$.
-The problem is to obtain tight bounds for the possible values for the unknown overlaps.
+Let vertices represent unknown quantum states $\ket{\psi_i}$, with edges representing known two-system overlaps with weights given by $r_{ij}$ (see \cref{fig:3chain}).
+The problem is to obtain tight bounds for the possible values for the unknown overlaps or, more generally, to characterize the geometry of the space of allowed pairwise overlaps.

+One way to measure the overlap between the states of two quantum systems $A$ and $B$, of arbitrary dimensions, without obtaining any other information, is to use the well-known SWAP test \cite{BuhrmanCWdW01, MontanarodW16}.
+The SWAP test, represented in \cref{fig:swap2}(a), consists of a projection onto the symmetric subspace.
+As long as $A$ and $B$ are in a tensor product state, the probability of obtaining measurement outcome $0$ from the top auxiliary qubit in \cref{fig:swap2}(a) is $p(0)=( 1+r_{AB})/2$, which thus allows us to estimate the overlap $r_{AB} = \tr(\rho_A \rho_B)$.
+If the two systems are qubits, \cref{fig:swap2}(b) shows a simplified version of the SWAP test, consisting of a measurement onto the Bell basis.
+In this case, the final measurements yield $p(11)=(1-r_{AB})/2$.
+A similar simplified implementation of $n$-qubit SWAP tests is presented in \cite{Garcia-EscartinCP13}.
+The SWAP test has applications in quantum fingerprinting \cite{BuhrmanCWdW01}, quantum machine learning \cite{BiamonteWPRWL17}, and in the characterisation of monogamy relations between fermionic and bosonic behaviors \cite{KarczewskiKK18}.